 1. What are the benefits of using Banner?
 What information is in Banner?

-In addition, AU has created locally-written ways to store, enter, display, and manipulate data.
-Some of these (such as iVue) are available on the web, some on an older text-based interface called redwood, and some run as processes within INB.
+In addition, Andrews University has created locally-written ways to store, enter, display and manipulate data.
+Some of these (such as iVue) are available on the Web, some on an older text-based interface called Redwood, and some run as processes within INB.
 The administrative offices are the primary users of the INB forms and processes purchased from SunGard and of the locally-written INB processes.
-Most other departments on campus use the web or redwood to access the information they need.
+Most other departments on campus use the Web or redwood to access the information they need.

 When you check a student’s class schedule on iVue, view your paystub, or record an interdepartmental charge, you are interacting with the Banner database.

 Incidentally, University departments often create their own private databases to track information of interest to them.
 This information is not available to the rest of the campus and cannot be included in ITS-written reports and analyses.
 Private databases often duplicate information available in the Banner database and are difficult to keep synchronized with it.
 They may contain obsolete information, or, conversely, they may be updated with current information that is not also updated in the central database (address changes, for example).
 While ITS does not prevent departments from maintaining private databases, we do recommend contacting ITS Administrative Systems (Brad Christensen, Eloy Wade, or Jennifer Janssen) to determine if there is a way to track this information centrally.
 Please also keep in mind that all personnel data must be kept updated in Banner.

 2. How do we get permission to access a particular Banner [INB] form or process?
 Or who can we ask if we have a question?

 For initial authorization, complete the Administrative Computing Request Form available on the Andrews University website (under Faculty/Staff, Technology Support, Information Technology Services).

 Contacts for additional access or questions regarding: